resbaz/resbaz2018/dunedin/workshops_description.markdown

 # ResBaz 2018 workshop information

-The section below provide details of the workshop sessions that will be run during ResBaz 2018.
+The section below provide details of the workshop options for ResBaz 2018.

 Note that:
 - A "\*" denotes the recommended introductory data analysis stream: this series of workshops will provide beginners with a solid introduction to key programming and reproducible research skills.